Luksoverse/docs.luksoverse.io/docs/mainnet/complete-node-guide/7-monitoring/07-dashboard.md

 password: admin
 ```

 Set a new secure and long password when prompted by Grafana.
-This is important as this page might be accessed through the external internet in later steps so you can access it from everywhere.
+Security is vital as this page might be accessed through the external internet later so that you can access it from everywhere.

 ### 7.7.3 Add Prometheus Data Source

-Now we have to add the running Prometheus service to the Grafana Dashboard so we can utilize all the great metrics we collected over from all the Prometheus jobs we've set up.
+Now we have to add the running Prometheus service to the Grafana Dashboard to utilize all the significant metrics we collected from all the Prometheus jobs we've set up.

 1. Open the burger menu icon on the left side
 2. Click `Connections`